pual98/usna-cs-capstone-5/code/README.md

     +.
 After this message is output to the terminal, client1 should receive a popup in his GUI asking to approve client2 into the group.
 		+ From client1's GUI, click "accept"
 		+ A message will be outputted in client1's and client2's terminal under the format "03:XXXX:accept" where XXXX is client1's ID.
 Client1 will then send a message to the Server telling it to add client2 to the group.
 Client1's terminal should print a message using the format "04:XXXX:YYYY:ZZZZ" where XXXX is client1's ID, YYYY is the group name, and ZZZZ is client2's ID.
-    + From a new terminal, i.e. client 3, click the "Join Group" button.
+    + From a new GUI, i.e. client 3, click the "Join Group" button.
 		+ Once again, enter the name of the group that client1 created.
 Client1 will be prompted to either accept or deny client3 into the group.
 		+ From client1's GUI, click on "deny"
 		+ A message will be outputted in client1's and client3's terminal under the format "03:XXXX:deny" where XXXX is client1's ID.
-    + From a terminal that has yet to be used, i.e. client4, click the "Join Group" button.
+    + From a GUI that has yet to be used, i.e. client4, click the "Join Group" button.
 		+ When prompted for a group name, input a name that does not match the name of the group that client 1 created.
 		+ Since this group does not exist, the Server simply ignores this request.
 That is, nothing happens.